-Flash’s internally illuminated aviation windsock uses proven solar technology to provide a flexible and adaptable wind direction indicator.
+Flash’s internally illuminated airport windsock uses proven solar technology to provide a flexible and adaptable wind direction indicator.
 The helipad and airport windsock installs quickly and requires minimal ongoing maintenance.
 Featuring crisp LED illumination, the airport wind cone improves the visibility of wind direction at night and in low-light conditions.
 Flash aviation windsocks come in both permanent and portable designs.

 The airport windsock is both FAA and ICAO compliant.

 - Designed to meet L-806(L) or L-807(L) per FAA AC 150/5345-27

 - Compliant with ICAO Annex 14 volume 1, 6th edition

 Easy Installation and Relocation